Catteries: Hobby and Registry Breeders: What Should You Look For?

 • Health guarantee and certificate

 If you adopt a kitten, make sure you're given a health certificate that guarantees replacement of any kitten with a genetic disorder.

-You breeder should be willing to give you the name of his or her veterinarian, so that you can check in person with the veterinarian to make sure all records, shots, etc., are up-to-date for the kitten you plan to take home.
+Your breeder should be willing to give you the name of the veterinarian who has all records showing that shots, etc., are up-to-date for the kitten you plan to take home.

 Your breeder should give your kitten at least two sets of shots and two wormings before you take it home.